The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 This guidance note covers the VAT treatment of the supply of removable contents in conjunction with the supply of new and used zero-rated caravans and houseboats.
 This note should be read in conjunction with the Supplies of caravans and Supplies of houseboats guidance notes.

 The supply of removable contents with caravans and houseboats is liable to VAT at the standard rate unless they are ordinarily installed by a builder as fixture and fittings.
-Please see the Supplies of building materials guidance note.
+Please see the Buildings and construction ― building materials guidance note.

 Therefore if a supplier includes standard rated removable contents with the supply of the new caravan / houseboat, it will be necessary to apportion the VAT charged between the zero-rated supply of the caravan / houseboat and any standard rated removable contents.